 In this way, cord blood offers a useful alternative to bone marrow transplants for some patients.
 It is easier to collect than bone marrow and can be stored frozen until it is needed.
 It also seems to be less likely than bone marrow to cause immune rejection or complications such as Graft versus Host Disease.
 This means that cord blood does not need to be as perfectly matched to the patient as bone marrow (though some matching is still necessary).

 However, cord blood transplants also have limitations.
-Treatment of adults with cord blood has so far proved to be very challenging, despite some successes.
+Treatment of adults with cord blood typically requires two units of cord blood to treat one adult.
+Clinical trials using "double cord blood transplantation" for adults have demonstrated outcomes similar to use of other sources of HSCs, such as bone marrow or mobilized peripheral blood.
+Current studeis are being done to expland a single cord blood unit for use in adults.
 Cord blood can also only be used to treat blood diseases.
 No therapies for non-blood-related diseases have yet been developed using HSCs from either cord blood or adult bone marrow.

 A major limitation of cord blood transplantation is that the blood obtained from a single umbilical cord does not contain as many haematopoeitic stem cells as a bone marrow donation.
 Scientists believe this is the main reason that treating adult patients with cord blood is so difficult: adults are larger and need more HSCs than children.
 A transplant containing too few HSCs may fail or could lead to slow formation of new blood in the body in the early days after transplantation.
 This serious complication has been partially overcome by transplanting blood from two umbilical cords into larger children and adults.
+Results of clinical trials into double cord blood transplants (in place of bone marrow transplants) have shown the technique to be very successful.
 Some researchers have also tried to increase the total number of HSCs obtained from each umbilical cord by collecting additional blood from the placenta.
-Neither solution is entirely satisfactory.

 Much research is focused on trying to increase the number of HSCs that can be obtained from one cord blood sample by growing and multiplying the cells in the laboratory.
 This is known as “ex vivo expansion”.
 Several preliminary clinical trials using this technique are underway.
 The results so far are mixed: some results suggest that ex vivo expansion reduces the time taken for new blood cells to appear in the body after transplantation; however, adult patients still appear to need blood from two umbilical cords.
 More research is needed to understand whether there is a real benefit for patients, and this approach has yet to be approved for routine clinical use.